OpenDDS/OpenDDS/docs/devguide/dds_security.rst

        * If you need to obtain and install vcpkg, navigate to `https://github.com/Microsoft/vcpkg <#https://github.com/Microsoft/vcpkg>`__ and follow the instructions to obtain vcpkg by cloning the repository and bootstrapping it.

-       * Fetch and build the dependencies; by default, vcpkg targets x86 so be sure to specify the x64 target if required by specifying it when invoking vcpkg install, as shown here:``vcpkg install openssl:x64-windows xerces-c:x64-windows``
+       * Fetch and build the dependencies; by default, vcpkg targets x86 so be sure to specify the x64 target if required by specifying it when invoking vcpkg install, as shown here:

+         ``vcpkg install openssl:x64-windows xerces-c:x64-windows``

        * Configure OpenDDS by passing the openssl and xerces3 switches.
-         As a convenience, it can be helpful to set an environment variable to store the path since it is the same location for both dependencies.``set VCPKG_INSTALL=c:\path\to\vcpkg\installed\x64-windowsconfigure --security --openssl=%VCPKG_INSTALL% --xerces3=%VCPKG_INSTALL%``
+         As a convenience, it can be helpful to set an environment variable to store the path since it is the same location for both dependencies.
+         ``set VCPKG_INSTALL=c:\path\to\vcpkg\installed\x64-windows``

+         ``configure --security --openssl=%VCPKG_INSTALL% --xerces3=%VCPKG_INSTALL%``

        * Compile with msbuild or by launching Visual Studio from this command prompt so it inherits the correct environment variables and building from there.

 ``msbuild /m DDS_TAOv2_all.sln``

 ::

 **Manual Build**